eza-community/eza-themes/README.md

 ln -sf "$(pwd)/eza-themes/themes/default.yml" ~/.config/eza/theme.yml
 ```

+Note: on MacOS, `eza` will look for the theme file in `~/Library/Application Support/eza` by default.
+That directory can be overridden by setting `EZA_CONFIG_DIR`.

 ## Contributing

 Contributions are very welcome!
 Any improvements you may have to existing themes or any new themes you would